 If you’re an empathetic and detail-oriented individual looking to enter a patient-facing health care profession, then you might consider pursuing a career as a radiation therapist.

-In this article, you’ll learn more about what radiation therapists are, what they do, how much they earn, and what you’ll need to do to become one.
+Learn more about what radiation therapists are, what they do, how much they earn, and what you need to do to become one.

 Radiation therapists are health care professionals who provide radiation treatment to patients suffering from serious health conditions like cancer and thyroid disease.

-While radiation therapists are focused on treating cancer and other diseases, they must also perform many other duties in their day-to-day work.
-Some of their most common duties include:
+While radiation therapists focus on treating cancer and other diseases, they must also perform many other duties in their day-to-day work.
+Some of your most common duties as a radiation therapist may include:

 Radiation therapists work in a variety of health care settings.
-While most are employed in local, state, and private hospitals, many also find work in physicians’ offices and outpatient centers.
+While you may typically find employment in local, state, and private hospitals, many radiation therapists also find work in physicians’ offices and outpatient centers.
 As a result, radiation therapists may work full-time in large, busy hospitals or part-time in smaller, more slow-paced medical offices.

 Radiation therapists make a higher-than-average salary.
-According to the US Bureau of Labor Statistics (BLS), the median annual salary for radiation therapists was $82,790 in 2021.
-This is a much higher salary than the median annual wage for all workers, which the BLS put at $45,760 during the same period [1].
+According to the US Bureau of Labor Statistics (BLS), the median annual salary for radiation therapists was $98,300 in 2023 [1].

-Job growth for radiation therapists is expected to be on par with all jobs in the United States over the next decade.
-According to the US BLS, the number of open positions for radiation therapists is expected to grow by six percent between 2021 and 2031, resulting in approximately 800 new job openings each year throughout the decade.
-By comparison, the US BLS notes that the average job growth for all jobs in the United States is projected to be five percent during the same period [2].
+Radiation therapy jobs may grow about as fast as all jobs in the United States over the next decade.
+According to (BLS), the number of open positions for radiation therapists has an expected growth rate of 3 percent between 2023 and 2033, resulting in approximately 800 new job openings each year throughout the decade [2].

 Read more: What Do Health Care Jobs Pay?
 Salaries, Job List, and More